 The best way to deal with farting in class is to pretend it didn’t happen and hope that nobody heard it.
 If it is heard, the outcome is more than likely a look of surprise and maybe disgust from the person next to you, giggling or snorts from the people who heard your flatulence a couple of spaces away and beyond, and an instructor who is trying to hold their shit together for dear life, because all they want to do is burst out laughing.

 If that happens, and people start laughing, go ahead and turn bright red, smile, and laugh with everyone else, because you just made the class that much more fun.
 Props to you, fart man (woman).

 Make sure you are being extra careful in these poses not to overexert yourself, lest you poison the yoga sphere with your noxious fumes.

 1. Seated forward fold

 The dreaded initial movement when you begin to reach for your ankles or toes is sure to make you wrinkle your face in concentration as you try and prevent the inevitable from happening.
-Well, it’s going to happen, but luckily it’s hard for people to turn their heads in this position, so just keep staring straight ahead and hope nobody heard it.
+Well, it’s going to happen- this is one of the best positions to relieve gas,, but luckily it’s hard for people to turn their heads in the forward fold so just keep staring straight ahead and hope nobody heard it.